pupil-labs/pupil-docs/user-docs/pupil-player.md

 ### Data Source Plugins

-Data source plugins provide data of a specific topic -- currently `pupil` and `gaze` positions.
-Plugins that provide data for a specific topic are complementary to each other, e.g. `Pupil Positions From Recording` and `Offline Pupil Detector` (see below).
-Complementary plugins cannot be run at the same time.
+Data source plugins provide data of a specific topic - currently `pupil` and `gaze` positions.
+Plugins that provide data for the same topic are exclusive. `Pupil Positions From Recording` and `Offline Pupil Detector` cannot be run at the same time.

 #### Pupil Positions From Recording

-This plugin tries to load the pupil positions that were detected and stored during a Pupil Capture recording.
-It is loaded by default and is complementary to the `Offline Pupil Detector`.
+This is the default Pupil detector plugin.
+This plugin tries to load pupil positions that were detected and stored during a Pupil Capture recording.
+This plugin can not be run in conjunction with `Offline Pupil Detector`.

 #### Offline Pupil Detector
-Starting with version `v9.13`, Pupil Player is able to run the same pupil detection algorithm as in Pupl Capture for recorded eye videos.
-This is especially important for Pupil Mobile recordings, since the app does not run pupil detection on the phone.
-The plugin tries to load the `eye0.mp4` and `eye1.mp4` videos in the current recording and runs the pupil detection in a separate process. `Offline Pupil Detector` is complementary to `Pupil Positions From Recording`.
+The `Offline Pupil Detector` plugin can be used on any dataset where eye videos were recorded.
+The plugin tries to load the `eye0.mp4` and `eye1.mp4` videos, and runs pupil detection algorithm in separate processes.
+This plugin is especially relevant for recordings made with Pupil Mobile, because Pupil Mobile does not perform any pupil detection or gaze estimation on the Android device.
+This plugin is available starting with Pupil Player `v0.9.13`.

 The `Detection Method` selector sets the detection algorithm to either `2d` or `3d` detection (see [the section on Pupil Detection](#pupil-detection) for details).
 The `Redetect` button restarts the detection procedure.
+You can use the `Offline Pupil Detector` plugin to debug, improve, and gain insight into the pupil detection process.

 #### Gaze Positions From Recording